 The Murders In The Rogue Morgue

-• Poe invented the detective genre with the story of a baffling double murder in the heart of Paris; a mother was found with her head severed, and her daughter strangled and stuffed into a chimney.
+A double murder in the heart of Paris: a mother with her head severed and her daughter stuffed into a chimney.
 Amid the chaos, the only clues are a pair of gold bags, a tuft of hair, and a bloodied razor.
-Adding to the mystery, witnesses offer conflicting accounts of the two languages they heard spoken
+Adding to the mystery, witnesses offer conflicting accounts of languages they heard spoken.

 William Wilson

-• William encounters a doppelgänger at school, sharing not only the same name but also a birthday.
+William encounters a doppelgänger at school, sharing not only name but birthday.
 Sneaking into the double’s room one night, he’s horrified to find a face identical to his own.
-As William descends into debauchery, he becomes haunted by the presence of his uncanny double, blurring the lines between reality and the supernatural
+William flees, haunted, and descends into debauchery.

 The Pit And The Pendulum

-• An unnamed narrator finds himself imprisoned by the Spanish Inquisition, facing a series of torturous trials.
-As he navigates the ominous pit and the menacing swing of a razor-sharp pendulum, Poe uses psychological torment and suspense to explore themes of fear and survival
+An unnamed narrator finds himself imprisoned by the Spanish Inquisition, facing a series of torturous trials.
+As he navigates the ominous pit and the menacing swing of a razor-sharp pendulum, Poe uses psychological torment to explore fear and survival.